verico/ng-galleria/README.md

 Usage
 ---------------

-Directive got one attribute named 'source'
+Directive got one attribute named 'source'.
 Bind this up with a object of type:

 ```html